 We are being represented by Cleary Gottlieb Steen & Hamilton LLP with respect to certain legal matters as to U.S. federal securities and New York State law.
 The underwriters are being represented by Shearman & Sterling LLP with respect to certain legal matters as to U.S. federal securities and New York State law.
 The validity of the ordinary shares represented by the ADSs to be sold in this offering will be passed upon for us by Maples and Calder (Hong Kong) LLP.
 Certain legal matters as to PRC law will be passed upon for us by Shihui Partners and for the underwriters by Jingtian & Gongcheng.
-Cleary Gottlieb Steen & Hamilton LLP may rely upon Maples and Calder (Hong Kong) LLP with respect to matters governed by PRC law.
+Cleary Gottlieb Steen & Hamilton LLP may rely upon Maples and Calder (Hong Kong) LLP with respect to matters governed by Cayman Islands law and Shihui Partners with respect to matters governed by PRC law.
 Shearman & Sterling LLP may rely upon Jingtian & Gongcheng with respect to matters governed by PRC law.